ipipeline/global-gh-actions-pr-description-linter/README.md

 ### Checkboxes for sign off
 `- [] **Author(s):**`

-`- [] **Reviewer(s):**`

-The GitHub action will fail until these checkboxes are found in the description and have been accepted.
+The GitHub action will fail until this checkbox has been found in the description and has been accepted.
-Note: There is nothing to prevent anyone checking the boxes but it is designed to be checked by the author(s) and reviewer(s)
+Note: There is nothing to prevent anyone checking the box but it is designed to be checked by the author(s).

 ## Branch Protection Rules
 Once the GitHub Action has been setup and has been used, protect the main/master branch by requesting a status check on the job called "Validate all details have been completed on the pull request description" to ensure merging is preventing if actions are required: